xavixava/anysec-dissectors/README.md

 ### Windows ???

-In Linux, the "Personal Lua Plugins" folder usually is $HOME/.local/lib/wireshark/plugins, as such to setup the dissectors:
+In Linux ???, the "Personal Lua Plugins" folder usually is $HOME/.local/lib/wireshark/plugins, as such to setup the dissectors:

 (The commands will only work after the repository is public)